 While the Parable of the Hidden Treasure is similar to the Parable of the Pearl of Great Price, their meanings are different.
-Martin Collins dissects the symbols to reveal the high value God places on His people.
+The symbols reveal the high value God places on His people.

 Bible students do not often consider Christ's parables to contain intrigue, but His Parable of the Wheat and the Tares has its share!
-Martin Collins explains this story of a sinister enemy sowing his agents among the saints.

 The Bible, in both parables and prophecies, interprets itself and remains consistent in its use of symbols.
 We cannot arbitrarily attach meaning to symbols.

 John Ritenbaugh, reflecting on a question from a reader who suggested that the Kingdom of God has already come, points out a context in which the Kingdom of God has already come upon us.
 Thoughout His ministry, Jesus Christ uses a physical term to represen. . .

 The Kingdom of God or of Heaven has past, present, and future aspects.
 The Kingdom parables primarily provide instruction for the present aspect.

 We should not expect brethren to be perfect; we all sin.
 God has not given His People the prerogative to judge another member as a tare.

 The Jews of Christ's day were weary and discouraged because of the burdensome yoke their leaders placed on them through the tradition of the elders.

 Richard Ritenbaugh, reporting on a frustrating e-mail exchange with a woman who claimed to be a Bible teacher, concludes that the ruler of this world has deceived many to the basic principles of biblical interpretation.
 Biblical symbolism is consistent: ye. . .